fare/poiu/README.md

 POIU is an ASDF extension that will parallelize your Common Lisp builds, for some build speedup, both through parallelization and reduced GC.

+POIU builds a precise and complete dependency graph, based on which it schedules performing of actions by worker subprocesses.
+This dependency graph can also be extracted and used for other purposes.

 Version Compatibility
 ---------------------

 POIU 1.34 reportedly passed its test of building and using Exscribe with ASDF 3.3.2.5 on SBCL 1.4.4 on Linux x86-64.
+Still, support for ASDF 3.3 is considered incomplete.
+See TODO section at the end.
+Please report issues you experience, and particularly so if you can isolate minimal circumstances that trigger those issues.

-For an older working combination, try POIU 1.31.1 and ASDF 3.1.7 -- which if your implementation comes with a more recent ASDF (as checked by `(require :asdf) (asdf:asdf-version)`) may require overriding your implementation's ASDF e.g. using the `tools/install-asdf.lisp`
+For an older known-working combination, try POIU 1.31.1 and ASDF 3.1.7 -- which if your implementation comes with a more recent ASDF (as checked by `(require :asdf) (asdf:asdf-version)`) may require overriding your implementation's ASDF e.g. using the `tools/install-asdf.lisp`